kmandalas/webclient-showcase/README.md

 ### How to run

-In order to build and test the appication, the prerequisites are:
+In order to build and test the application, the prerequisites are:
 * Java 11 and above
 * Maven
 * Docker (because we use TestContainers during our Integration tests)